| The Inside

 and the earthquake-resistance structure of Hamaoka 1.
 Yet,

 Dr. Mogi made the following comment.
+In the end, I could

 not be persuaded by them on the safety of Hamaoka nuclear